Corrections to reaction-diffusion dynamics above the upper critical dimension: Doi-Peliti path integral

 \section{Doi-Peliti path integral}

 We begin by introducing the representation of the reaction-diffusion system~\eqref{eq:annihilation} in terms of a bosonic Doi-Peliti path integral~\cite{doi76,grassberger80,peliti85}.
-Reviews of the Doi-Peliti formalism and reaction-diffusion systems are found in Refs.~\cite{cardy96,mattis98,cardy99,taeuber05,taeuber14}, and of the effective field-theory description of Bose quantum gases in Refs.~\cite{braaten06,braaten08}.
+Reviews of the Doi-Peliti formalism and reaction-diffusion systems are found in Refs.~\cite{cardy96,mattis98,cardy99,taeuber05,taeuber14} and of the effective field-theory description of Bose quantum gases in Refs.~\cite{braaten06,braaten08}.

 To capture the dynamics of the process~\eqref{eq:annihilation} beyond a mean-field approximation, consider first a microscopic model for the reaction-diffusion system~\cite{taeuber05} defined on a lattice with lattice constant $a_0$.
 A lattice site with index $i$ is occupied by $n_i$ particles, and if this number is larger than $k$, particles can annihilate according to the prescription~\eqref{eq:annihilation} with a bare annihilation rate $g_0$.
 Ultimately, we are interested in aspects of the model that do not depend on the lattice spacing $a_0$, i.e., we will take the continuum limit.

 Denote the occupation probability for $\{n_i\}$ particles on the lattice sites by $P(\{n_i\}; t)$.
 It evolves in time according to the master equation

-with additional terms that account for hopping, i.e. diffusion, between lattice sites).
-Here, the first term describes a gain as $k$ particles annihilate at a site $i$ with $n_i + k$ particles, and the second term describes a loss as $k$ particles are removed from a state with $n_i$ particles.
+with additional terms that account for hopping, i.e., diffusion, between lattice sites.
+Here, the first term describes a gain as $k$ particles annihilate at a site $i$ with $n_i + k$ particles and the second term describes a loss as $k$ particles are removed from a state with $n_i$ particles.